 More recently, we’ve also introduced end-to-end security for AEOS to protect it from the threat of cyberattacks.
 It combines the latest IT principles of encryption and strong authentication to achieve secure communication between all elements of the system.
 Without this kind of protection, an access control system can become the weakest link in your network, enabling people to gain access to valuable assets such as company data.

-To discover more about what access control can do for your business, see our blog on the often overlooked benefits of access control.
+To discover more about what access control can do for your business, see our blog on the often-overlooked benefits of access control.
+We’d love to help, so get in touch.